partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

 `e.projects[0]` (that is, evaluating `e.projects[0].name`) leads
 to `'AWS Redshift Spectrum querying'`.

-## Finding the Order of Each Element in an Array
+## Finding the Index of Each Element in an Array

-Let's assume that the order of each employee's projects in the `projects` attribute of `hr.employeesNest` matters.
-The first project is the employee's highest priority project, followed by the second and so on.
-The following query finds the names of each employee involved in a security project, the security project and its order in the `projects` array.
+Let's assume that each employees' projects are sorted in priority order.
+The following query finds the names of each employee involved in a security project, the security project, and, its index in the `projects` array.

 ```{.sql include=tutorial/code/q13.sql}
 ```

 Notice the new feature: `AT o`.
-While `p` ranges over the elements of the array `e.projects`, the variable `o` takes as value the ordinal number of the element in the array.
-The query returns
+While `p` ranges over the elements of the array `e.projects`, the variable `o` is assigned tot he index of the element in the array.
+The query returns:

 ```{include=tutorial/code/q13.output}
 ```